Appearance

 Trade Source filter (TTMT Only / All)

 When you also place trades manually in MetaTrader, those positions show up here too.
-The All / TTMT Only filter — which appears only when external trades exist — lets you hide everything except the trades TTMT manages, so the screen reflects only your automated activity.
+The All / TTMT Only filter — which appears only when external trades exist — lets you hide everything except the trades TTMT manages.
 A badge shows how many external positions are hidden while filtered.

 For example, you trade manually in MT5 alongside TTMT and the screen looks cluttered.
 Switch to TTMT Only and only the automated positions remain, with a "+2" badge showing two manual positions are hidden.